Stories A Contemporary House Plan Realized

 Michael designed the 3,782 square foot, modern two-story house using the Lindal Elements system.
 The system is based on the use of modular units aligned on a horizontal and vertical grid that allows for great flexibility in the placement of doors and windows, the configuration of the modules themselves, and the roof style.

-The original floor plan of the home, pictured above before an addition was added over the garage, comprises four rectangular volumes that gain in height as you venture through the home.
+The original home, pictured above before an addition was added over the garage, comprises four rectangular volumes that gain in height as you venture through it.
 The lowest is the garage.
 Second is the main entry with stairs down to a lower level.
 The third volume, on the far left, is the master suite.
 The highest volume in the middle is the great room which is very simple in shape and only one inch below the allowed height limitation.

 41352-contemporary-house-plan-Lindal-Elements-architectural-home-design-rear-elevation